-Thanks to the Rocky Linux development team, there are now live images for several desktop installations, including KDE.
-For those that might not know what a live image is, it will boot up to the OS and the desktop environment using the installation media and give you a chance to kick the tires (try it out) before you actually install it.
+Thanks to the Rocky Linux development team, live images for several desktop installations are available, including KDE.
+For those that might not know what a live image is, it will boot up to the OS and the desktop environment using the installation media and give you a chance to kick the tires (try it out) before installing it.

-- A machine, compatible with Rocky Linux 9.0, (desktop, laptop or server) that you want to run the KDE desktop on.
+- A machine, compatible with Rocky Linux 9.0, (desktop, notebook or server) that you want to run the KDE desktop on.

 - The ability to do a few things from the command line, such as test the image checksums.